Team1452/charged-up-2023/control_schema.md

     - Right trigger decreases position

 Arm:
-    - X button is counterclockwise
+    - Left bumper is counterclockwise
-    - B button is clockwise
+    - Right bumper is clockwise

 Compressor:
     - If enabled, turn off/on to keep PSI at 50
-    - Enable/disable with B button
+    - Enable/disable with A button

 Piston:
-    - X button extends/retracts
+    - Y button extends/retracts